 Between 2014 and 2016, Rockefeller invited municipal officials and leaders of major institutions within a city to apply for support to develop and implement a plan for building city-level resilience, while addressing the poor and most vulnerable constituents in particular.

-Each winning city receives three forms of support: assistance in creating a plan, along with tools, technical support, and resources for implementation; membership in the foundation's network of 100 Resilient Cities, which will provide support aimed at fostering knowledge sharing among network members; and support for the hiring of a "chief resilience officer" to oversee the development of a resilience strategy for the city and to be part of the 100 Resilient Cities learning network.
+Each winning city received three forms of support: assistance in creating a plan, along with tools, technical support, and resources for implementation; membership in the foundation's network of 100 Resilient Cities, which provides support aimed at fostering knowledge sharing among network members; and support for the hiring of a "Chief Resilience Officer" to oversee the development of a resilience strategy for the city - and to be part of the 100 Resilient Cities learning network.

 Publication Date: July 2014

 - Precipitation changes